M4K4TT4CK/Holibuddy_Android_App/README.md

 and sharing options, the vacation scheduler app stands out as an indispensable tool for any traveler seeking an efficient and streamlined way to plan and enjoy their vacations.

+Remember, Holibuddy is your friendly vacation builder application.

 ## TASK C - USER APPLICATION INSTRUCTIONS
 The HoliBuddy App is designed to be user-friendly and intuitive.
 Here are the instructions on how to operate the application to utilize all its features effectively: